fedimint/fedimint/README.md

 ## Spinning up the Fedimint Developer Environment

 Fedimint is a Rust project and uses the [Nix package manager](https://nixos.org/) to manage dependencies and build the project.
-You can spin up a Clovyr developer environment (in-browser VSCode with preconfigured Nix, Rust, and Fedimint) through [Clovyr Instant](https://clovyr.app/instant/code-fedimint) or you can install Nix and clone the Fedimint repo to get started.

 ### Local Development